iltommi/qdb-documentation/source/administration/operations.rst

 Log and Dump Files
 ------------------

-Log files are created only when a quasardb daemon has been run with the -o (log to console), -l (log to file), or --log-syslog (log to syslog) arguments.
+Log files are created only when qdbd is run in non-daemonized mode, or is daemonized with the -l (log to file) or --log-syslog (log to syslog) arguments.
 If logging is enabled, it is performed asynchronously based on the --log-flush-interval argument, which defaults to 3 seconds.

 In a production environment, it is recommended to log to a file at least with an "information" log level.
 For more detailed information on quasardb logging options, see :doc:`../reference/qdbd`.